-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and should not be delet ted Providing all staff with a copy of the service's Epilepsy and Seizures Policy and ensuring that they are aware of all enrolled children living with epilepsy or non-epileptic seizures R √ V √ Providing parents/guardians of children with epilepsy or non- epileptic seizures with a copy of the service's Epilepsy and Seizures Policy (Regulation 91) and Administration of Medication Policy, upon enrolment/diagnosis of their child R V V Facilitating communication between management, educators, staff and parents/guardians regarding the service's Epilepsy and Seizures Policy V V V V V Ensuring that all educators' first aid qualifications, including CPR training, are current, meet the requirements of the National Law: Section 169(4) and National Regulations 137 , and are approved by ACECQA V V V Informing staff, either on enrolment or on initial diagnosis, that their child has epilepsy or non-epileptic seizures √ Providing a copy of their child's Epilepsy Management Plan (including an Emergency Medication Management Plan where relevant) to the service at the time of enrolment.
+RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Families Contractors, volunteers and students R indicates legislation requirement, and should not Providing all staff with a copy of the service's Epilepsy and Seizures Policy and ensuring that they are aware of all enrolled t be delet ted √ V $\checkmark$ children living with epilepsy or non-epileptic seizures Providing families of children with epilepsy or non-epileptic seizures with a copy of the service's Epilepsy and Seizures Policy ( Regulation 91 ) and Administration of Medication Policy, upon enrolment/diagnosis of their child R $\checkmark$ $\checkmark$ Facilitating communication between management, educators, staff and families regarding the service's Epilepsy and Seizures Policy V $\checkmark$ V V V Ensuring that all educators' first aid qualifications, including CPR training, are current, meet the requirements of the National Law: Section 169(4) and National Regulations 137 , and are approved by ACECQA R V V V Informing staff, either on enrolment or on initial diagnosis, that their child has epilepsy or non-epileptic seizures $\checkmark$ Providing a copy of their child's Epilepsy Management Plan (including an Emergency Medication Management Plan where relevant) to the service at the time of enrolment.
 This plan should be reviewed and updated at least annually V Ensuring that all children with epilepsy have an Epilepsy Management Plan, seizure record and, where relevant, an Emergency Medical Management Plan, filed with their enrolment record.
-Records must be no more than 12 months old V V Providing staff with a new updated Epilepsy Management Plan and medication record when changes to the order have been made (signed by the child's doctor/neurologist) V Communicating regularly with educators/staff in relation to the ongoing general health and wellbeing of their child, and the management of their child's epilepsy or non-epileptic seizures V Developing a risk minimisation plan for every child with epilepsy or non-epileptic seizures, in consultation with parents/guardians/ their state epilepsy organisation/medical practitioner V V V V Identifying and, where possible, minimising possible seizure triggers (refer to Definitions) as outlined in the child's Epilepsy Management Plan R V V V V
+Records must be no more than 12 months old V V V Providing staff with a new updated Epilepsy Management Plan and medication record when changes to the order have been made (signed by the child's doctor/neurologist) V Developing and implementing a communication plan ( refer to Definitions ) and encouraging ongoing communication between families and staff regarding the current status of the child's specific health care need ( Regulation 90 (c) (iii) ) R V V V Communicating regularly with educators/staff in relation to the ongoing general health and wellbeing of their child, and the management of their child's epilepsy or non-epileptic seizures $\checkmark$ Developing a risk minimisation plan for every child with epilepsy or non-epileptic seizures, in consultation with families/ their state epilepsy organisation/medical practitioner R V V V $\checkmark$